This page features a collection of some of the best Ruby books for all learning levels.

 You’ll write lots of Ruby code in the process of writing web applications in Rails, so if you are looking into Ruby because of Rails, I highly recommended that you get both a Ruby and a Rails book.

-If Rails is of interest, check out my Rails books recommendations.
+If Rails is of interest, check out my Ruby on Rails books page as well.

 What’s your degree of Ruby expertise?